 Build strength and muscle mass in the posterior chain with this foundational, full-body exercise.

-Walk through a gym and you'll probably see athletes pulling barbells—or dumbbells or kettlebells—towards their lower abdomen.
+Walk through a gym and you’ll likely see athletes pulling barbells — or dumbbells or kettlebells — toward their lower abdomen.
 Curious about the move?
 Meet the deadlift.

 The exercise is an essential component to any strength routine, Megan Daley, a CrossFit Level 1 Trainer, said.

-"Deadlifts are a foundational strength movement", Daley said.
-"They are also incredibly functional.
-I can't think of a reason why I wouldn't put some variation of a deadlift in a programme [for a client]."
+“Deadlifts are a foundational strength movement,” Daley said.
+“They are also incredibly functional.
+I can’t think of a reason why I wouldn’t put some variation of a deadlift in a program [for a client].”

-When an exercise is characterised as "functional", it refers to the exercise's ability to enhance a multitude of other movements, including those that happen while working out (say, running) and those that occur in everyday life (like picking up a heavy box in the garage).
+When an exercise is characterized as “functional,” it refers to the exercise’s ability to enhance a multitude of other movements, including those that happen while working out (say, running) and those that occur in everyday life (like picking up a heavy box in the garage).

-The American Council on Exercise noted that posterior-chain training is crucial to improve all-round strength, power, posture and flexibility.
+The American Council on Exercise noted that posterior-chain training is crucial to improve all-around strength, power, posture improvement, and flexibility.
 (The squat is another posterior-chain exercise.)
-When performing a deadlift with proper form, the body engages in a "chain-like" symphony of muscular contraction and relaxation, according to the ACE.
+When performing a deadlift with proper form, the body engages in a “chain-like” symphony of muscular contraction and relaxation, according to the ACE.

 Read on to discover six potential benefits associated with deadlifting, according to fitness experts.

 (Related: What Nike Shoes Are Best for Deadlifts?)